FCC Can't Cap the Cost of Cross-State Prison Phone Calls, Court Rules

 It is really, really hard for many to swallow the concept that we are are the "United States of America" and not the "Federal State of America."

+They seem to overstep their authority in too many cases.
+For example, this seems more like an FTC issue; at the institution level, this is pretty much the definition of "coercive monopoly"...

+Because this is something that should be handled by legislation, not regulation.
+That's why we elect Congress.

 Cross state is all you need.
-(Score:2)
+(Score:3)

 Long distance calls are as cheap as local ones so all it takes is buying a calling card or an organization willing to set up an at cost dial in card for prisoners.